OmniSapiens: A Foundation Model for Social Behavior Processing via Heterogeneity-Aware Relative Policy Optimization: Experiments

-\textbf{Effect of Structured Modulation.} We consider an ablation in which structured modulation via the geometric reference is removed, and advantage modulation factors are instead the inverse of the contribution signals (i.e., $s^{(t)} = 1 / p^{(t)}$).
+\textbf{Structured modulation.} We ablate the structured modulation via geometric reference, and instead calculate advantage modulation factors from the reciprocal of the contribution signals ($s^{(t)} = 1 / p^{(t)}$).
 From Tab.~\ref{tab:harpo_ablations}, this variant (w/o structured modulation) exhibits weaker multitask performance (avg. rank 2.00) compared to \names\ (1.90).
-A possible explanation is that the ablation produces a net amplification of advantages during training.
-The per-task modulation factors $s^{(t)}_{m}$ have a geometric mean that remains above atleast 2.5 (App.
-Fig.~\ref{fig:appendix_add_factors}), indicating a sustained tendency for advantages to be upscaled during training.
-In contrast, due to geometric centering, \names\ maintains a modulation factors that have a geometric mean of 1, mitigating uniform amplification of advantages across tasks.
-Since the magnitude of policy-gradient updates is directly scaled by advantage values, increasing advantage magnitudes can alter the effective update size, which is known to influence optimization behavior and performance~\citep{schulman2015trust, schulman2017proximal}.
-As a result, directly using $s^{(t)} = 1 / p^{(t)}$ instead of a structured, geometrically centered modulation may inadvertently impact optimization dynamics and downstream performance.
+An intuitive explanation is that the ablation produces a net amplification of advantages during training.
+The per-task modulation factors $s^{(t)}_{m}$ have a geometric mean that remains above 2.5 (App.
+Fig.~\ref{fig:appendix_add_factors}), indicating sustained advantage upscaling during training.
+In contrast, \names\ maintains modulation factors with geometric mean 1 due to geometric centering, mitigating uniform amplification of advantages across tasks.
+Since policy-gradient is scaled by advantage values, increasing advantage magnitudes can alter the effective update size which adversely impacts optimization~\citep{schulman2015trust, schulman2017proximal}.
+As a result, directly using $s^{(t)} = 1 / p^{(t)}$ instead of a structured, geometrically centered modulation may inadvertently impact performance.